Website Redesign for Online Publisher

 Exploring the Current Design

-At the outset, I asked the CEO to walk me through the website, the business structure, and the areas that needed improvement.
-I asked about the site’s customers/readers and the tools used to measure their engagement and customer conversions.
-Since there were none in place yet, I spearheaded adding analytics to the site that would give the business valuable insights into which articles were performing the best.
+At the outset, the CEO walked me through the website, the business structure, and the areas that needed improvement.
+I learned about the site’s customers/readers and the tools used to measure their engagement and customer conversions.
+I spearheaded adding analytics to the site that would give the business valuable insights into which articles were performing the best.

 User Experience Research

 Before I launched the redesign, I researched the current website’s user experience in order to see what was working and what wasn’t.
-There are many good methods for user research, and I discussed the pros and cons of each with the team so as to identify the following three that best fit this project.
+I discussed the pros and cons of research methodologies, and identified the following three that best fit this project.

 A note about the personas: Information on the personas’ demographics, behaviors, and intentional goals was also considered but was kept confidential.

 Finding that the CEO was being inundated with web development requests, I created a customer portal to manage the demand.
-The resulting Web Developer Customer portal automates the work of initial project take-offs, filters out spammers, and allows for quick prioritization of projects.
-In the second month of operation, dozens of clients came through the portal, including a famous actor, an e-commerce company, and several bloggers.
+The resulting Web Developer Customer Portal automates the work of initial project take-offs, filters out spammers, and allows for quick prioritization of projects.
+In the second month of operation, already dozens of customers requested support.

-I selected a few homepage layouts from the sketches and proceeded to create the wireframes using a responsive design tool, Sketch.
-Next, I showed the prototypes to several users, who tested them and provided feedback.
+I selected a few homepage layouts from the sketches and proceeded to create the interactive prototypes using Sketch & Invision.

 Mobile Responsive Design